redlibrarian/redlibrarian.github.io/_posts/2020-01-28-knowledge-action-intellectual-freedom.markdown

 IF are crypto-fascists or quasi-totalitarians, happy to let state censorship into the library.
 This, however, is the horseshoe theory taken to its utmost extreme.
-I, for one, already see the library as an agent of the state; what I am arguing for - what many people are arguing for - is *commmunity* decisionmaking, *community* guidance, grassroots allegiances, and anti-authoritarian relationships.
+I, for one, already see the library as an agent of the state; what I am arguing for - what many people are arguing for - is *commmunity* decision-making, *community* guidance, grassroots allegiances, and anti-authoritarian relationships.
 Looked at in this light, the formalism of public libraries must be challenged, actions that appear (formally) to be the